-American gives customers the best of both worlds, as you can hold a ticket for 24 hours, and then you can still cancel it within 24 hours, as long as you book at least two days before departure.
+American has given customers the best of both worlds, as you could hold a ticket for 24 hours, and then you could still cancel it within 24 hours, as long as you booked at least two days before departure.

 Will American eliminate ticket holds permanently?

 It seems like in the United States, airlines generally go the route of offering as little as they have to.
 That’s especially true of American Airlines.
 So I find it interesting that even though the airline stopped promising holds over six years ago, this feature has stuck around.

 The only conclusion I can draw is that clearly American has some data that shows that this is actually a smart business decision:

 - On the one hand, I imagine many people will hold a ticket with American because of this feature, and then end up ticketing it, when they might have otherwise considered another airline

 - On the other hand, it ties up some inventory and it allows people to potentially lock in a lower price for 24 hours

 Clearly American has decided (at least up until now) that this feature makes sense.
 I wonder if American is reconsidering this since change fees have been eliminated on most ticket types.